 Caroline Massie is an assistant editor of business,

-products, and technology at ARCHITECT.
+products, and technology at ARCHITECT and Architectural Lighting.
 She received a bachelor’s degree in

 American Studies and English from the University of Virginia.
 Her work has also